Page Reviewed / Updated - Feb. 2019

-This program provides services that help individuals remain living outside of nursing homes.
-Some of these services can be self-directed.
+This program provides services that help individuals remain living outside of nursing homes, as well as provides some services in nursing home facilities.
+Some of these services may be self-directed.

 Under certain circumstances, TennCare will limit the value of the home care services that the participant receives to $15,000 per year.